yohai/yohai.github.io/_pages/copmlex_viz.md

 <img src="/assets/img/log_branch_cut.png" alt="Logarithm Branch Cut" style="width:100%; margin-top:20px">
 The choice \\(-\pi<\phi<\pi\\) corresponds to the yellow sheet.

+A nice way to visualize this is tracking a single point under the exp/log mapping.
+Drag either of the points below (if you're on a phone, better to hold it horizontally (landscape)):

+{% include two_paenls_log_exp.html %}

 It's also insightful to see how the log function warps the complex plane.
 In this widget, every point \\(z\\) moves on a straight line from its "original" position at \\(t=0\\) to \\(\exp(z)\\) at \\(t=1\\):

 <div class="d-flex justify-content-center mb-3">